GoncaloABdaSilva/APDC-2023-Avaliacao-Individual/README.md

 This repository has my project from the course ADC, 2022/2023.

-Name: Gonçalo Silva
+Name: Gonçalo Silva .
+College: NOVA FCT .
-Email: gab.silva@campus.fct.unl.pt
+Email: gab.silva@campus.fct.unl.pt  .
-Student number: 60310
+Student number: 60310 .

 The repository has the project plus a file with the mp4 video requested for the project.